How to Frost a Cake

 - Once the sides are covered, use the offset spatula to spread frosting over the top of the cake.
 Sweep the excess frosting towards the center of the cake to create a clean edge.

-- Chill the cake in the refrigerator for about 30 minutes to an hour.
+- Chill the cake in the refrigerator for about 30 to 60 minutes.

 Tip: If you want to achieve a naked cake look, you can stop at this step.